NEONScience/phyloNEON/README.md

 #### Download MCT data with neonUtilities

-Maker sure to set the `package` parameter to 'expanded' to download the perSample tables.
+Make sure to set the `package` parameter to 'expanded' to download the perSample tables.

 ```
 library(neonUtilities)